-With some glycerin soap, molds and food coloring, you and your kids can get creative with making your own soap.
-It will let your children get hand-on and they’ll love having their own soap in their bathroom.
+With some glycerin soap, molds, and food coloring, you and your kids can get creative with making your own soap.
+It will let your children get hands-on and they’ll love having their own soap in their bathroom.
 They’ll want to wash their hands all the time!

 We love to dance in the Schaffer household so this one is an easy go-to.
 Put on your kid’s favorite Spotify playlist and let them have a dance party!
 Or see if they can create an entire routine to one of their favorite songs.

 Sometimes you have to get creative with your social distancing activities!
 Have your children stand in front of each other, six feet apart or so.
 Then one person is the leader and everyone has to copy what they do.
 It’s harder than it looks!

 Sure, it’s probably easiest to grab some old takeout chopsticks and flip a pot upside down, but have your littles get creative!
 Add some beans into an old jar for a percussion instrument or use popsicle sticks to create a DIY harmonica.